Loading...

 Course Outline

-Approximately, two to three weeks prior to the course, you will be provided with a guest link to Dalhousie University, LMS system - Brightspace.
+Approximately, a month prior to the course, you will be provided with instructions on how to access the material in Dalhousie University, LMS system - OpenDal.
 On this course site, you will have documents that will need to be completed and returned to the CPE in advance of the course.
 As well you will be given access to the course reading material and expected to complete a pre-course quiz for review during class.
 The self-assessment quiz is being provided to assist participants in identifying areas of weakness.

 1) Didactic component - At the end of the course, the course participant will be required to receive a minimum grade of 70% on the comprehensive written exam to receive a PASS in this portion of the course.